Tuesday, February 19, 2019

 Sugar Babe (Richard & Linda Thompson)

 I could find very, very few photos of Richard and Linda Thompson.
-I found this undated one in black and white and added the sepia tone.
+I found this one in black and white and added a sepia tone.
+Months later, I colorized.
+I'm not completely sure, but I believe it's from 1978.

 Friday, February 8, 2019